The Rich and the Poor

 “Nor shall you be partial to a poor man in his dispute.”

-In context, this passage relates to a courtroom matter, but the principle is applicable to economic justice as well, and the principle is this: it is all too easy to lose one’s sense of empirical economic justice when there are outwardly noticeable differences between two parties, be it in a courtroom or on a tax return.
+In context, this passage relates to a courtroom matter, but the principle is applicable to economic justice as well.
+The principle is this: it is all too easy to lose our sense of empirical economic justice when there are outwardly noticeable differences between two parties, be it in a courtroom or on a tax return.
 I have experienced this phenomenon in my own life in other ways.
 By the time I arrived in Westwood as a college freshman, Coach Wooden had already won eight national championships in the previous nine years.
 I was fortunate to play on his remaining two national championship teams.
-During that unparalleled decade of college sports domination, I witnessed firsthand how often the referees would attempt to help out the other team.
-It’s human nature to root for the underdog, the lesser party, but for one in authority to engage in such behavior is to display partiality and injustice.
+During that unparalleled decade of college sports domination, I witnessed firsthand how often the referees would attempt to help the other team.
+Human nature roots for the underdog, the lesser party, but for a person in authority to engage in such behavior is to display partiality and injustice.
 It is not right, fair, or just.
 Be it a basketball court or free-market enterprise, the rules of the game are well known to all going in.
-No matter the game, it follows that both referees and government officials should treat each in the same.
+No matter the game, it follows that both referees and government officials should treat each the same.

-I remember one day remarking to Congressman Darrell Issa in front of his staff how pleased I was that he had elevated one particular Congressman (whom I am very fond of ) to a high position; he was both careful and immediate to respond that my friend had indeed earned it over his colleagues.
+I remember one day remarking to former U.S. Rep. Darrell Issa in front of his staff how pleased I was that he had elevated one particular Congressman (of whom I am very fond) to a high position.
+Mr. Issa was both careful and immediate to respond that my friend had indeed earned the position over his colleagues.
 I later reflected to Danielle what a wise response that was.
-Lest I had inferred something other in the presence of his staff, Darrell let it be known he must be (and was) impartial in his use of power.
+Lest I had implied something other in the presence of his staff, Darrell let it be known he must be (and was) impartial in his use of power.
 Proverbs 17:26 states conclusively this same principle of Exodus 23:3, albeit in the opposite way:

 C. SUMMARY OF POINT